-The two above do not usually cause drowsiness.
+The three above do not usually cause drowsiness.
 They are available in generics, combo products with pseudophedrine (decongestants) and come in formulations for kids 2 years old to adult.

-The following antihistamines are available with a prescription…
+The following antihistamine is available with a prescription…

 9. Clarinex (desloratadine) –I do not recommend.
 It does not come in a generic and in my experience, it has not worked any better than the OTC Claritin generic.